 -

 Look for clues in the root word: The root word often provides valuable clues about the meaning of "de-".
-For example, if the root word implies an action, "de-" likely indicates the reversal or negation of that action.
+As an example, if the root word implies an action, "de-" likely indicates the reversal or negation of that action.

 -

 Consult a dictionary: When unsure of the meaning of a word with the "de-" prefix, consult a dictionary to confirm your understanding.
-Dictionaries often provide etymological information that can shed light on the prefix's role.
+Dictionaries often provide etymological information that can walk through the prefix's role.

 -